parthadeori/Learn-Python/README.md

 Congratulations!
 You have completed the lesson and practiced your Python programming skills.

-## **Code Playground**

-For an interactive experience and to see the actual code in action, you can visit the code playground for each lesson.
-The code playground links are provided in the `README.md` file of each lesson folder.

-Feel free to explore the code playgrounds to further enhance your understanding of Python concepts.

 ## **Folder Structure**

 The repository contains the following folder structure: